Congratulations and best wishes to the lovely bride and dashing groom!

 Weddings are a time of joy and celebration.
 Many choices must be made in the planning of that special day.
 Amongst those choices is selecting the right music for your wedding ceremony and reception.
 The music you choose can make your wedding even more elegant, remarkable, and touching.

-Piano-Trumpet-Upright Bass
+Piano+Upright Bass

-Guitar-Violin-Upright Bass
+Violin+Upright Bass

 Laurent Fourgo & His Ensemble is happy to offer the following musical suggestions and guidelines, so that you may choose the best arrangements for your special day.
 Musical arrangements may be broken into the following categories: